bropedio/brave-new-world/README.md

 will be incomplete*

 * The `master` branch will always contain the most recent stable version of BNW
-* The `develop` branch always contains the most up-to-date beta version of BNW

 ## How to Build